 Therefore, I will list some advantages of choosing WordPress or React to build a website.
 Note that I am not an expert in React, please feel free to jump in and correct me.

 - Easy to start – It is easy to install and start your own WordPress website in few minutes.
 Some hosting providers have one-click installation tool ready in their DirectAdmin as well.
 To have faster website loading speeds even with high levels of traffic, you can have your website on knownhost dedicated servers.

 - Small learning curve for beginners – If you want to build a simple website with necessary functions, then WordPress got it all for you out of the box e.g. Post Editor for writing articles, Drag and drop menus and sidebars tools, Authentication system with multiple roles etc.

 - Top-class of Content Management System – Clients are happy with how easy it is to do things in WordPress.

 - Lots of plugins & themes – Need a web form with every submission sent to your email?
 Just install a plugin.
 Need a webboard?
 Just install a plugin.
 Need auto backup system?
 Just install a plugin.
 Need beautiful website but you are not a designer?
 Just install a theme.

 - Low cost hosting – Most low cost web servers are running PHP which make the cost of setting up new WordPress website becomes considerably low.
 However, I found that these servers usually run old/deprecated versions of PHP which is insecure and have bad performance.

 - SEO is just too good – If you are building website which rely on good SEO, then using WordPress gives you good SEO out of the box.
 There are lots of SEO plugins to help you improve your ranking as well as social sharing.
-React does have SSR (server-side rendering) which is great, but SEO in WordPress is still the best from what I have seen so far.
+React does have SSR (server-side rendering) which is great, but SEO in WordPress including the ones at Victorious is still the best from what I have seen so far.

 Good things about React (Ecosystem)